amazonqa/amazonqa/README.md

 * top_sentences_IR: List of strings.
 A list of top sentences (at most 10) based on IR score with the question.

 # Dataset Statistics
-Our dataset consists of 923k questions, 3.6M ansheers and 14M reviews across 156k products.
+Our dataset consists of 923k questions, 3.6M answers and 14M reviews across 156k products.
 We build on the well-known Amazon dataset -
 * [Amazon Product Data](http://jmcauley.ucsd.edu/data/amazon/)
 * [Amazon QA Data](http://jmcauley.ucsd.edu/data/amazon/qa/)